Harvey Specter’s style is legendary.

-Suitsupply’s Washington line features most of the items on the list, including a peaked lapel, ticket pocket, and on select models side adjusters and turn ups.
+Suitsupply’s Washington line features most of the items on the list, including a peaked lapel, ticket pocket, and on select models side adjusters.

-However, Suitsupply don’t sell mix and match separates, so if you’re of a atypical size (like me), the average sized suits will probably not fit you, or will require a lot of tailoring to fit right.
+However, Suitsupply don’t sell mix and match separates in this style, so if you’re of a atypical size (like me), the average sized suit size pairings will probably not fit you, or will require a lot of tailoring to fit right.

 Most suit jackets feature a ‘double vent’, that is, two slits at the back of the suit jacket that create a flap.

 The double vent gives the greatest mobility to the suit wearer compared to other vent types.
 Therefore, you should aim for your suit jacket to also have double vents, unless you are wearing a tuxedo.

 Fortunately, this shouldn’t be such a hard task as it is the standard for most suits.